jonesmatr/Weather-Dashboard/assets/js/README.md

 ## Description
 This is a simple weather dashboard application that allows users to search for weather information for different cities.
 The application displays the current weather for a selected city and provides a 5-day forecast.
 It will also display the current weather and 5-day forecast for your current location if your browser allows your location to be shared.

-Click on the link The site can be accessed [here](https://jonesmatr.github.io/Weather-Dashboard/).
+The site can be accessed [here](https://jonesmatr.github.io/Weather-Dashboard/).
 ![Weather Dashboard](./assets/images/Website-Screenshot.jpg)

 ## Table of Contents